-Six Town Housing partnered up with Bury College students to run arts and craft sessions with tenants from our sheltered schemes at Bury Art Gallery.
+Six Town Housing partnered up with Bury College students to run arts and craft sessions with tenants from sheltered and extra care schemes at Bury Art Gallery.
 The project, now in its third year, aims to reduce social isolation and create links between older and younger people in the borough.

 Two sessions took place on 23rd and 24th January for residents of Moorfield, Red Bank, Falcon and Griffin, Peachment Place, Top O’ the fields and Welcomb Walk.
 24 tenants attended all together as well as 8 Bury College Students.